krakend/krakend-documentation/throttling/circuit-breaker.md

     parent: Throttling and Limits
 ---

 To keep KrakenD responsive and resilient, we added a **Circuit Breaker** middleware on several points of the processing pipe.
 Thanks to this component, when KrakenD demands more throughput than your actual API stack is able to deliver properly, the Circuit Breaker mechanism will detect the failures and prevent stressing your servers by not sending requests that are likely to fail.
-It is also useful for dealing with network and other communication problems, by preventing too many requests to fail due timeouts, etc.
+It is also useful for dealing with network and other communication problems, by preventing too many requests to fail due to timeouts, etc.

 The **Circuit Breaker** is a very simple **state machine** in the middle of the request and response that monitors all the failures of your backend and when they reach a configured threshold the circuit breaker will prevent sending more